rrivera1849/STEB/README.md

     -e 5
 ```

+### Order Alignment

+The order alignment task evaluates how well embeddings can be used to align the stylistic order of one unordered set of texts to that of another, ordered set of texts.
+The ordered set of texts has to be meaningfully ordered in a style-based graded dimension (e.g., the first text is the least formal, the second text is more formal, and so on).
+The other set of texts has to vary along the same graded dimension, but is unordered.
+There is no training involved in this task, it evalautes the intrinsic sensitivity of the embeddings to the investigated graded stylistic dimension.
+This is a generalization of the STEL task.

+Method: The unordered set of text is embedded and then ordered by reframing the problem as an Assignment problem and using scipy's optimize.linear_sum_assignment, which maximizes the total cosine similarity between the embeddings of the ordered set and the embeddings at the same position of the newly ordered set.

+Evaluation: The quality of the alignment is measured using Spearman's rank correlation coefficient between the predicted order and the true order.

 ## Developer Guide

 This guide is for developers who want to extend the STEB framework by adding new models, datasets, or tasks.